chuang76/website-hugo/content/posts/return-to-libc.md

 ## Idea

 The idea of the return-to-libc attack is to jump into a function in the library (for example, libc) without running the instruction located in the stack.
-To get the root privilege of the shell, our goal is to invoke system("/bin/sh").
-So the first thing is to find out where is the function system().
+To get the root privilege of the shell, our goal is to invoke system("/bin/sh") in the libc.
+So the first thing is to specify where is the function system().
 We can use gdb debugger to print out the address of the system() as follows.

 ![](https://github.com/chuang76/image/blob/master/ch3-13.PNG?raw=true)

-Next, we need to figure out where is the string "/bin/sh".
+Next, we need to find out where is the string "/bin/sh".
 One method is to use an environment variable.
 The reason is that when we execute a program from a shell prompt, the shell actually fork itself and creates a child process to run the program.
 All the exported environment variables will be *inherited* by the child process.
-So we can export a self-defined environment variable called "my_shell" which value equals to "/bin/sh" and use a simple program called "prtenv.c" to print out the address.
+So we can export a self-defined environment variable called "my_shell" which value equals to "/bin/sh", and use a simple program called "prtenv.c" to print out the address.

 ```
 #include <stdio.h>